saidurga4521/SocialMedia-backend/readme.md

         - Validation: If no text is provided or if the post doesn't exist, it sends an appropriate error message.

         - Save and Respond: After editing, it saves the post and sends a success response with the updated data.

+#### 15.delete the post by Id

+        - 🔍 Find Post by ID: It finds the post using the id from the URL (req.params.id).

+        - Handle Not Found: If the post doesn’t exist, it returns a “Post not found” response.

+        - User Authorization: Checks if the logged-in user is the owner of the post before deleting.

+        - Delete Image from Cloudinary: Uses the imageId to remove the image from Cloudinary storage.

+        - Delete from DB and Respond: Deletes the post from the database and sends a success message.